szabgab/perlmaven.com/sites/en/pages/advanced-perl-maven-e-book.md

 ---

-Reading this <b>Advanced Perl book</b> will teach you how to create modules and classes and in general how to write and maintain advanced Perl code.
+Reading this **Advanced Perl book** will teach you how to create modules and classes and in general how to write and maintain advanced Perl code.

-It will teach you how to write Object Oriented code in the modern way, using <b>Moose</b>, or by using only core Perl: manually blessing references.
+It will teach you how to write Object Oriented code in the modern way, using **Moose**, or by using only core Perl: manually blessing references.

 While many people use Perl as procedural language with Object Oriented features,